 But how do you identify a talented IT professional when they don’t have a degree?
-Bryant has a couple of suggestions:
+John has a couple of suggestions:

 Focus on experience